Mike Futrell: Navy career

-Public Service
+Public service

 In 1996 Futrell was elected to the City of Baton Rouge/Parish of East Baton Rouge Metropolitan Council, succeeding the incumbent Republican.
 In 1999 Futrell was elected to the Louisiana House of Representatives where he served on the Transportation Committee, House and Governmental Affairs Committee and the Local and Municipal Affairs Committee.
 Futrell was re-elected to the Louisiana House of Representatives in 2003.

 In 2005 Futrell left the House of Representatives to join the staff of newly elected United States Senator David Vitter as State Director, responsible for all operations throughout Louisiana and principle state liaison to the Senator's Washington D.C.
 Office.
 In 2008, Futrell left Vitter's office to work for the City of Baton Rouge under then Mayor-President Kip Holden as the assistant chief administrative officer.
 Walter Monsour, under whom Futrell served, said that Futrell earned his trust through the handling of the $1.2 billion municipal sewer program.
 In 2009, upon Monsour's retirement, Futrell was elevated to chief administrative officer by Holden.

 In 2014, Futrell became the City Manager for South San Francisco.
 He reorganized the city staff, hiring a number of new managers.

+In November 2022, Futrell was confirmed as the next City Manager of Riverside and assumed the position in January 2023.